 Setting up Dropbox folder and associate it with a grade item

-To create Dropbox Folders for groups, please review the D2L Group Set-up Wizard tutorial.
+If you are creating Dropbox Folders for groups, please review the D2L Group Set-up Wizard tutorial.

-To watch video tutorials, please visit the following page:
+To watch video tutorials, please visit:

 1. In the Navigation Bar, click Assessments.
 In the dropdown menu, click Dropbox.